nmeum/hii/README.md

 ## Installation

 The program can be installed either using `go get` or `GNU make`.
-The latter automatically setups a `GOPATH` and thus doesn't require the go toolchain to be configured properly.
+The latter automatically configures `GOPATH` and is the preferred way of installing this software when packaging it for a distribution.

 ### go get